-- The anonymity aspect: This could present safeguarding concerns.
-There are a wide range of “forums” within the dark web that a young person could be accessing anonymously.
+- Anonymity: There are a wide range of “forums” within the dark web that a young person could be accessing anonymously.
 These include suicide “advice” pages, pages that promote self-harm, pro-bulimia, and pro-anorexia forums.
 In addition, the level of anonymity that the dark web offers means that perpetrators of child abuse have their identity hidden.
 This means that policing and investigating these spaces is inherently problematic.

-- The “hidden services” aspect: The access to hidden services poses a risk to young people as it exposes them to a wide variety of items and content that would not be permissible on the open web.
+- Hidden services: The access to hidden services poses a risk to young people as it exposes them to a wide variety of items and content that would not be permissible on the open web.
 This can include illegal drugs, weapons, explicit imagery or indecent images of children.

-- The “illegal activity” aspect: is a clear safeguarding concern.
-Being able to access and buy illicit materials puts a young person’s safety and physical health at risk.
+- Illegal activity: Being able to access and buy illicit materials puts a young person’s safety and physical health at risk.
 It also connects young people to criminals who may seek to exploit them.
 For young people who may be seeking information around extremist views, it also connects them with individuals who may seek to exploit them.

-What could a young person's use of the dark web tell us as professionals?
+Understanding a young person's use of the dark web

 To access the dark web requires knowledge and know how.
-To access hidden services and to establish anonymity requires a level of skill, and is likely to not be by chance.
+To access hidden services and to establish anonymity requires a level of skill.
+It is likely to not be by chance.
 Therefore, understanding the motivations as to why a young person is accessing these encrypted parts of the web can tell us a lot and must be taken in context.

-Knowledge gaps between professionals and the young people they support may be apparent when it comes to online activity, so building up awareness over such issues could facilitate smoother conversations.
+Knowledge gaps between professionals and the young people they support may be apparent when it comes to online activity.
+Building up awareness over such issues could facilitate smoother conversations.
 Remember, that young people may not necessarily be using the dark web for illicit reasons and that equivalent risks exist on the open web.

 - Dialogue: Open a dialogue about how young people use and view the internet and avoid expressing judgment about their decisions even if they include use of the dark web.
 Consider discussing what aspects they enjoy about being connected, what kind of websites they like, ask how they stay safe online and explore what they would do if they saw something that made them uncomfortable.